bennywong3/1340_gp114/README.md

 # 1340 group 114 (Table management system)

-Student Wong Ka Ngai with UID 3035568881 and Student Wan Tsun Wai with UID 3035569017
+Contributors:

+- Wong Ka Ngai (UID 3035568881)
+- Wan Tsun Wai (UID 3035569017)

-## Problem statement
+# Problem statement

-### Our family-owned deli lacks a table management system.
+ Our family-owned deli lacks a table management system.
 We face a number of difficulties because of this.

 **1. Availability of tables**